 TPISML will continue to offer reimbursement of a limited number of dumpster and landfill fees (up to $400) to assist large, on-the-water group cleanup events.
 Businesses, including marinas, may also apply for dumpster/landfill reimbursement fees through the program.
 Guidelines are included on the form.

 Take Pride in Smith Mountain Lake will promote events all summer long via social media with participants encouraged to post photos of their cleanup efforts on Facebook and Twitter using the hashtag #TakePrideSML.

 Take Pride in Smith Mountain Lake sponsors include:

 Glenda McDaniel – Long & Foster Real Estate

 The Windward Waterfront Lots and Custom Homes

-For more information, contact TLAC (540-721-4400) or the SML Regional Chamber of Commerce (540-721-1203).
+For more information or to inquire about sponsorship, contact TLAC (540-721-4400) or the SML Regional Chamber of Commerce (540-721-1203).